ryman1/keeweb-wiki/FAQ.md

 A: If you're afraid of that, you can use desktop version, or fork to your account, or deploy to your server.
 Just to note, the same applies to every password manager app: what if download website is hacked?

 Q: I have forgot my password or lost a keyfile.
-A: There's no way back.
-All yout data is encrypted with your password and stored inside kdbx on your computer.
+A: There's no way to restore.
+All your data is encrypted with your password and stored inside kdbx on your computer.

 ### Sync
 Q: What is offline?